Women's studies: Theoretical traditions and research methods

 Students of Women and Gender Studies University of Haifa.

 Early women's studies courses and curricula were often driven by the question "Why are women not included?
 Where are the women?".
 That is, as more women became more present in higher education as both students and faculty, questions arose about the male-centric nature of most courses and curricula.
-Women faculty in traditional departments such as history, English, and philosophy began to offer courses with a focus on women.
-Drawing from the women's movement's notion that "the personal is political", courses also began to develop around sexual politics, women's roles in society, and the ways in which women's personal lives reflect larger power structures.
+Women faculty in traditional departments such as history, English, and philosophy began offering courses focused on women.
+Drawing from the women's movement's notion that "the personal is political", courses also began to develop around sexual politics, women's roles in society, and how women's personal lives reflect larger power structures.

-Since the 1970s, scholars of women's studies have taken post-modern approaches to understand gender and its intersections with race, class, ethnicity, sexuality, religion, age, and (dis)ability to produce and maintain power structures within society.
+Since the 1970s, scholars in women's studies have taken post-modern approaches to understand gender and its intersections with race, class, ethnicity, sexuality, religion, age, and (dis)ability, and how these shape and maintain power structures within society.
 With this turn, there has been a focus on language, subjectivity, and social hegemony, and how the lives of subjects, however they identify, are constituted.
-At the core of these theories is the notion that however one identifies, gender, sex, and sexuality are not intrinsic, but are socially constructed.
+At the core of these theories is the notion that, however one identifies, gender, sex, and sexuality are not intrinsic but are socially constructed.

 Major theories employed in women's studies courses include feminist theory, intersectionality, standpoint theory, transnational feminism, and social justice.
-Research practices associated with women's studies place women and the experiences of women at the center of inquiry through the use of quantitative, qualitative, and mixed methods.
+Research practices associated with women's studies place women and their experiences at the center of inquiry through quantitative, qualitative, and mixed methods.
 Feminist researchers acknowledge their role in the production of knowledge and make explicit the relationship between the researcher and the research subject.

 Feminist theory

 Feminist theory refers to the body of writing that works to address gender discrimination and disparities, while acknowledging, describing, and analyzing the experiences and conditions of women's lives.
-Theorists and writers such as bell hooks, Simone de Beauvoir, Patricia Hill Collins, and Alice Walker added to the field of feminist theory with respect to the ways in which race and gender mutually inform the experiences of women of color with works such as Feminist Theory: From Margin to Center (hooks), In Search of Our Mothers' Gardens (Walker), and Black Feminist Thought: Knowledge, Consciousness, and the Politics of Empowerment (Collins).
-Bracha Lichtenberg Ettinger introduced the field of matrixial gaze, matrixial (matricial) space and time, with a set of new concepts and vocabulary to introduce the feminine unconscious from psychoanalytic and philosophical perspective.
+Theorists and writers such as bell hooks, Simone de Beauvoir, Patricia Hill Collins, and Alice Walker added to the field of feminist theory with respect to how race and gender mutually inform the experiences of women of color with works such as Feminist Theory: From Margin to Center (hooks), In Search of Our Mothers' Gardens (Walker), and Black Feminist Thought: Knowledge, Consciousness, and the Politics of Empowerment (Collins).
+Bracha Lichtenberg Ettinger introduced the field of matrixial gaze, matrixial (matricial) space and time, with a set of new concepts and vocabulary to introduce the feminine unconscious from psychoanalytic and philosophical perspectives.
 Alice Walker coined the term womanism to situate black women's experiences as they struggle for social change and liberation, while simultaneously celebrating the strength of black women, their culture, and their beauty.
 Patricia Hill Collin's contributed the concept of the "matrix of domination" to feminist theory, which reconceptualized race, class, and gender as interlocking systems of oppression that shape experiences of privilege and oppression.